 In Oregon, Wyden has authored laws extending permanent Wilderness protections to more than 400,000 acres including Mt.
 Hood, the Columbia River Gorge, Oregon’s Bull Run Watershed, Badlands, Spring Basin, Copper Salmon and Soda Mountain.
 Since 2000, the Wyden-authored Secure Rural Schools and Community Self Determination Act, commonly known as the “county payments” law, has helped provide a stable source of revenue for historically timber-dependent communities and Wyden’s Combat Illegal Logging Act has helped protect Oregon’s hardwood industries from the import of illegally harvested timber products.

-Wyden serves on the Committees on Finance, Budget, Aging, Intelligence, and Energy and Natural Resources.
-He is chairman of the Senate Energy and Natural Resources Committee and chairs the Senate Finance Subcommittee on International Trade, Customs and Global Competitiveness.
+Wyden serves on the Committees on Finance, Budget, Intelligence, and Energy and Natural Resources.
+He is ranking member of the Senate Finance Committee and the ranking Democrat on the Energy and Natural Resources Committee.

 Senator Wyden’s home is in Portland; he is married to Nancy Wyden, whom he wed in September 2005.
 He has five children: Adam, Lilly, Ava, William and Scarlett.